- Usability Testing

 Every UX audit provides important insights and recommendations to improve user experience.
 The audit’s delivers the relevant information required to align user needs with business goals.

 In this article, we will discuss the deliverables of a UX audit and their importance.
-A positive encourages users to stay loyal to a product or brand, and at Dinghy, our primary goal is to earn and retain your loyal customers by putting their goals and experience first.
+A positive user experience encourages users to stay loyal to a product or brand, and at Dinghy, our primary goal is to earn and retain your loyal customers by putting their goals and experience first.

 What is a UX Audit?
 Link to this headline